-210 4.1 Bedrock fabric
+4.1 Bedrock fabric

-The Eiger itself consists of a suite of heavily fractured and re-crystallized micritic Jurassic and bioclastic Cretaceous limestone, with local chert layers and nodules.
-The foliation that formed during the first deformation phase is oriented parallel to the sedimentary bedding and is associated with tight and isoclinal folds at the decimeter scale.
+The Eiger itself consists of a suite of heavily fractured and recrystallized micritic Jurassic and bioclastic Cretaceous limestones, with local chert layers and nodules.
+The foliation that formed during a first deformation phase is oriented parallel to the sedimentary bedding and is associated with tight and isoclinal folds at the decimeter scale.
 The formation of this fabric was conditioned by micrometer-scale changes in sheet-silicate content during sedimentation.
-The second foliation

-- 215 is characterized by slip planes in micro shear zones, which display a large variation in the spacing between individual planes.
-All studied sites expose bedrock with a strongly developed network of faults, fractures and foliations, especially close to the surface.
-The bedrock fabric at the SE rock face (sites EM-01, -02) is dominated by small joints that developed along the NW dipping foliation planes of both foliation generations, here referred to as S1 and S3 following Mair et al. (2018) (Fig. 4).
-Note that S2 foliations are only visibly close to the basement cover contact (Mair et al., 2018) and have thus not been - 220 mapped here.
-The joints are generally << 1 mm wide, but open and occasionally contain circulating water in summer, as was the case during sampling in summer of 2017.
-The spacing between these joints varies, but generally measures between 2 and 10 cm.
-A second set of joints with a decimeter-wide spacing and 1 to 10 mm-wide cracks steeply dip to the SE.
-These joints are sometimes associated with preexisting calcite veins (Fig. 4b).
+The second foliation is characterized by slip planes in microshear zones, which display large variation in the spacing between individual planes.
+All studied sites expose bedrock with a strongly developed network of faults, fractures, and foliations, especially close to the surface.
+The bedrock fabric at the SE rock face (sites EM-01, -02) is dominated by small joints that developed along the NW-dipping foliation planes of both foliation generations, here referred to as S1 and S3 following Mair et al. (2018) (Fig. 4).
+Note that S2 foliations are only visibly close to the basement cover contact (Mair et al., 2018) and have thus not been mapped here.
+The joints are generally ≪ 1 mm wide but open and occasionally contain circulating water in summer, as was the case during sampling in summer of 2017.
+The spacing between these joints varies but generally measures between 2 and 10 cm.
+A second set of joints with a decimeter-wide spacing and 1 to 10 mm wide cracks steeply dip to the southeast.
+These joints are sometimes associated with pre-existing calcite veins (Fig. 4b).
 The joints are generally open, but some calcite infill is also present.
 At the scale of an outcrop, both sets of joints are connected and regularly spaced.
-A third set of fractures, albeit with

-225 an irregular spacing, is found along up to several meter-broad brittle fault zones (Fig. 4c).
-These faults display open cracks at sub mm-scale.
+A third set of fractures, albeit with an irregular spacing, is found along brittle fault zones up to several meters broad (Fig. 4c).
+These faults display open cracks at a sub-millimeter scale.
 The spacing varies and some voids are filled with fault gauge.

-A similar network of joints characterizes the sites within the NW rockwall at sites EW-01, -02, -03.
-Joints with openings between << 1mm and 1 mm are oriented parallel to the two generations of foliations (Fig. 5), which are gently SE dipping to flat lying.
-A set of SE dipping open joints with widths of up to 10 mm and a spacing of 10 cm is present at all sites (Fig. 5a).

-230 We additionally found steep and rockwall-parallel cracks with openings that are up to several cm wide (C2; Fig. 5d).
-We note that during sampling on Dec.
-1st 2016, ice was present in these fractures (Fig. 5b,c).
+A similar network of joints characterizes the sites within the NW rockwall at sites EW-01, -02, and -03.
+Joints with openings between $\ll 1$ and 1 mm are oriented parallel to the two generations of foliations (Fig. 5), which are gently SE dipping to flat lying.
+A set of SE-dipping open joints with widths of up to 10 mm and a spacing of 10 cm is present at all sites (Fig. 5a).
+We additionally found steep and rockwall-parallel cracks with openings that are up to several centimeters wide (C2; Fig. 5d).
+We note that during sampling on 1 December 2016, ice was present in these fractures (Fig. 5b, c).

-4.2 Temperature estimates and frost-cracking modelling
+4.2 Temperature estimates and frost cracking modeling

-The near surface ground temperatures (Table 1) reconstructed from the available daily averaged records show that the sites EW-01 and EW-02 have experienced an average MAT of -0.5 ± 0.5 °C for the full year records between 2001 and 2014 AD.
+The near-surface ground temperatures (Table 1) reconstructed from the available daily averaged records show that the sites EW-01 and EW-02 have experienced an average MAT of $-0.5\pm0.5\,^{\circ}\text{C}$ for the full year records between